-Since 2012, Not Just Another Coffeehouse has offered a community venue for outstanding music: Celtic, Folk, Bluegrass, Jug Band, Classical Indian, Cabaret, Jazz, French Canadian, Irish, and more.
-Each month, on the third Saturday of the month the historic Unitarian Meetinghouse in Sharon, Massachusetts, has come alive with music.
+Not Just Another Coffeehouse has offered a community venue for outstanding music: Celtic, Folk, Bluegrass, Jug Band, Classical Indian, Cabaret, Jazz, French Canadian, Irish, and more since 2012.
+Each month, on the third Saturday of the month the historic Unitarian Meetinghouse in Sharon, Massachusetts, comes alive with music.
 And in addition to the music, we serve delicious home-made desserts and free trade beverages.

 You can pay at the door (there is always enough room) – $15 or whatever you can afford (no one is ever turned away).
 Children are free.